thomasgtaylor/how.wtf/content/blog/2024-03-09-using-claude-3-opus-with-anthropic-api-in-python.md

 Output tokens: 35
 ```

-For the sake of the example, I concatenated the "text"-based events together for demonstration purposes.
+For the sake of the example, I concatenated the "text"-based events together to showcase the full output.

 For asynchronous eventing, please [refer to the Anthropic SDK documentation][4].